Ryan-Palmer/ryan-palmer.github.io/docs/_posts/2025-11-03-doc-extraction-with-agent-framework.md

     driver: local
 ```

 I manually serialised the extracted document chunks and posted them to the LM Studio [embedding endpoint](https://lmstudio.ai/docs/python/embedding) to get their vectors.

-A DTO model was [defined with attributes](https://learn.microsoft.com/en-us/semantic-kernel/concepts/vector-store-connectors/out-of-the-box-connectors/qdrant-connector?pivots=programming-language-csharp#property-name-override) from `Microsoft.Extensions.VectorData` identifying the primary key, data and the embedding fields which allows data to be inserted into the Qdrant store and subsequently queried and rehydrated.
+A DTO model was [defined with attributes](https://learn.microsoft.com/en-us/semantic-kernel/concepts/vector-store-connectors/out-of-the-box-connectors/qdrant-connector?pivots=programming-language-csharp#property-name-override) from `Microsoft.Extensions.VectorData` identifying the primary key, data and the embedding fields which allowed data to be inserted into the Qdrant store and subsequently queried and rehydrated.

 ```fsharp
 type DocumentBlock() =